harnets/multiverse/README.md

 ```
 cd path_to_workdir/multiverse/multiverse_network/

-bash run.sh ("--enable_gpu_sim" controls the network simulator is run cpu or gpu)
+bash run.sh ("--enable_gpu_sim" controls the network simulator is run on CPUs or GPUs)

 ```